Zedonboy/Formchain/README.md

 3. **Data Market** Data Stored with Formschain can be exchange for cryptocurrency tokens, means independent research or statistics firms can buy and sell data to Machine learning companies

-4. **Spam Protection:** Formspree offers built-in spam filtering using machine learning, as well as support for reCAPTCHA and custom rules to protect forms from spam submissions.
+4. **Forn Validation:** formschain offers built-in form validation and duplication checks, to protect forms from spam submissions.

 5. **Email Notifications and Data Management:** The service automatically sends email notifications when a form is submitted and allows users to customize email templates.
 Submissions are stored in the Formschain dashboard, where users can view, analyze, and export data.